 Shammout is considered to be a founder of modern Palestinian visual arts.
-His art consistently features scenes of the Palestinian tragedy and struggle, and are widely reproduced in Palestinian publications.
+His art consistently features scenes of the Palestinian tragedy and struggle, are widely reproduced in Palestinian publications, and have been exhibited all over the world.
 Explaining the driving force of his art, and his dream of a Palestinian national museum in Jerusalem, Shammout said "We shall continue dealing with this subject because it is a way people can know about the suffering, sadness, and dreams of our country.
 All these works are a gift to our people and one day they will be held in a Palestinian museum."

-On a Personal Level The Shammout home in Amman is practically a museum - and an astonishing one.
+On a Personal Level

+The Shammout home in Amman is practically a museum - and an astonishing one.
 The living room features huge paintings, including his classic "Whereto?"
 Ismail's personality was always extremely warm and hospitable, and he was very easy to work with and befriend.
-He was also generous, allowing Palestinian charities to benefit from his work, including a 2006 calendar that benefited several organizations working with refugees.
+He was also very generous, allowing Palestinian charities to benefit from his work, including a 2006 calendar that benefitted several organizations working with refugees.

 Shammout had been ill for the past few years, receiving heart surgery twice.
 He passed away during his third heart surgery.
-He is survived by his wife and sons.
+He is survived by his wife, Tamam, and three sons Yazeed, Bilal, and Bashar.

 Due to his wife's care and support, Shammout was able to carry on with his work and continue painting up until his very last days.
 One of his latest, and my favorite, pieces is called "Gaza" and features a Palestinian man with his arms wide open, as though crucified.

-Rest in Peace, Ismail Shammout - artist, historian, activist, advocate, and compassionate humanist.
-Tawfiq Zayyad's poem, "All I Have," is a fitting tribute to end with:
+Rest in Peace, Ismail Shammout - artist, historian, activist, advocate, compassionate humanist, and a Palestinian treasure.
+You will be missed, but your inspiring work will live on forever.
+Tawfig Zayyad's poem, "All I Have," is a fitting tribute to end with: